What Is a Foil?

 Foils are minor characters who lack the complexity and depth of the main character and may represent single traits in concentrated form.
 For instance, in the original Nancy Drew mystery series, Nancy has two friends, Bess and George, who both acts as foils of each other and for Nancy herself.
 Bess is plump and feminine, afraid of any dangerous situation.
 George is brave but somewhat of a tomboy.
 Nancy’s character combines both bravery and femininity; she absorbs the qualities of each foil character.

 Sometimes a foil exists to present a duality.
 A common archetypal duality is the dark heroine and the fair heroine.
 This duality existed in many popular novels and classic films of the early twentieth century.
 The “dark” heroine is more sexual and outspoken than the quiet and humble “fair” heroine.
 Although these qualities exist together in a complex woman, they are separated in these narratives to show the negative consequences for a woman if she acted too much like a man.
 The dark heroine rarely got the leading man, and sometimes bad things happened to her.

 Examples of Foils

-3. God and Satan are foils in Milton’s Paradise Lost.
+Foil Example 3.
+Satan is a foil to God in Milton’s Paradise Lost.

-4. In Shelley’s novel Frankenstein, Victor Frankenstein and the monster he creates are foils.
+Foil Example 4.
+In Shelley’s novel Frankenstein, Victor Frankenstein’s monster is his foil.
 Many critics argue that the monster represents a dark, passionate intensity that Victor himself cannot openly express.

-5. In Charlotte Brontë’s novel, Jane Eyre, the insane wife of Mr. Rochester, who is imprisoned in the attic, is a foil for Jane.
+Foil Example 5.
+In Charlotte Brontë’s novel, Jane Eyre, the insane wife of Mr. Rochester, who is imprisoned in the attic, is a foil for Jane.
 The contrast between loyal and conscientious Jane and the reckless Bertha is made grotesquely clear when Bertha tries on Jane’s wedding veil.
-This nightmare vision foretells the disaster of that drives the lovers apart until the end of the novel.